liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 excerpt: "In this post I want to talk about a situation that required me step back and learn one of Flutter's core concepts - the BuildContext of Widgets."
 ---

 For the last few months I've been working on Liefery's Flutter team to help rewrite our Android app with a more modern framework.
-Coming from a background of zero mobile development I've found Flutter surprisingly beginner friendly.
+As a JavaScript developer with zero mobile app development experience I've found Flutter surprisingly beginner friendly.
 Its amazing documentation and tutorials allow you to start building screens fast - sometimes so fast that you don't stop to properly learn the fundamentals.
-In this post I want to talk about a situation that required me step back and learn one of Flutters core concepts - the `BuildContext` of widgets.
+In this post I want to talk about a situation that required me to step back and learn one of Flutters core concepts - the `BuildContext` of widgets.

  The first thing you learn in Flutter is that everything is a widget.
 Not just small components of the page like a form or a menu, but _everything_.
 A single button is a widget.
 A line of text is a widget.
 Padding and margins are also achieved with widgets.
 After a long day at the office you start to question if you too are widget.